Anant/Cassandra.Api/astra.import/data/README.md

 ## Running the Program (Locally)

-Run the script with the following command:
+Run the migrator using the following script:

 ```
 python SolrToAstra.py
 ```